zitadel/zitadel/docs/docs/guides/integrate/services/auth0-saml.md

 All the information is filled out as an example, and to connect with any other environment you only have to change the used domain, for example "example.com" with "zitadel.cloud".
-Lastly, upload the certificate used to sign the reponses, provided for you under the URL {your_instance_domain}/saml/v2/certificate.
+Lastly, upload the certificate used to sign the responses, provided for you under the URL *`ZITADEL_DOMAIN`*/saml/v2/certificate.

 Then just press the button "Create" and the connection on Auth0 is configured.